OtnielSSilva/OtnielSSilva/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

+- 🔭 I’m currently looking for an internship and freelancing projects
+- 🤝 I'm looking to collaborate on any open source projects using Javascript
+- ⚡ Fun fact: I prefer tea
+- 📚 Hobbies: Reading Fiction and Learning Languages

 ### Hi there 👋
 * 👂 My name is ...